charlenelyu/pro-mern-stack/README.md

     - After these changes, if test the application, we'll find that the value in the effort field doesn’t change when we use Next/Prev buttons.
 To solve this problem, we need to construct the component again with a new initial property.
 The best way to do this is to assign a `key` property to the component that changes when a new issue is loaded.
     - Remove the replacement of `null` to an empty string for the effort field, as this will be handled by `NumInput`.
   - Now, we should be able to edit the effort field and see that the value changes according to the issue object when you click on Next/Prev.
 Also, when clicking Submit, the value of effort displayed on the console is a number.
+- Date Input
+  - Create a new file called `DateInput.jsx` under `ui/src/` directory.
+    - For a date, the validity can be determined only when the user has finished typing.
+Losing focus from the input element can be used as the signal.
+So, in the `onBlur()` handler, we’ll check for validity of the date, then inform the parent of the new validity use a new optional callback named `onValidityChange()`.
+We'll also save the focused state and the validity in new state variables called `focused` and `valid`.
+    - In `unformat()`, convert string to a date object.
+For an empty string, which is allowed to be a valid input, we’ll use the `Date(string)` constructor.
+    - Rather than have a single `format()` function as in `NumInput`, we’ll have two separate functions for the display format (using `toDateString()`) and the editable format (`YYYY-MM-DD`) of the date.
+    - In `onChange()`, check for valid characters and set the state if valid.
+    - In `render()` method, display the user typed-in value if it is invalid, or if the user is editing it.
+Otherwise, display the display format or the editable format converted from the original value.
+  - In `IssueEdit.jsx`, change the `due` field to a `DateInput` component.
+    - Add a new method `onValidityChange()` to store the validity status of each input in a state variable called `invalidFields`.
+    - In the constructor and `loadData()`, initialize `invalidFields` to an empty object.
+    - In `render()`, add a new variable which is used to display a message showing the presence of any invalid fields.
+We’ll initialize this message only if there are any invalid fields (available via `invalidFields`).
+Use a class called `error` to emphasize error messages.
+  - In `index.html`, make some changes in the stylesheet to show error messages in a highlighted manner.
+  - Now, if we enter a valid date and click Submit, we'll see the actual date object being stored and displayed in the console.
+If we enter an invalid date, there will be a red bordered input as well as an error message in red.

 ### troubleshooting